Broderick Law Firm, LLC

 • Uninsured motorist coverage in the same amount as your bodily injury liability coverage

-• Collision coverage, which covers damage to your vehicle sustained in a motor vehicle crash.
-Though this type of coverage is not required by law, your lender will likely require it if there is a lien on your car.
+• Collision coverage, which covers damage to your vehicle sustained in a motor vehicle crash

-• Comprehensive coverage, which covers physical damage to your vehicle sustained in other ways, such as through hail damage or a tree branch falling on the roof of your car.
-Like collision coverage, comprehensive coverage is typically required by a lender if there is a lien on your vehicle.
+• Comprehensive coverage, which covers physical damage to your vehicle sustained in other ways, such as through hail damage or a tree branch falling on the roof of your car

 What to Do If You’re Hit by an Uninsured Driver

-There’s another reason New Hampshire drivers should seriously consider purchasing automobile insurance: a driver who is hit by an uninsured motorist may have difficulty securing damages.
-However, if a New Hampshire resident chooses to buy motor vehicle insurance, uninsured and underinsured motorist coverage is part of the package.
-That means the policyholder’s own insurance company will provide coverage when the responsible driver is uninsured or doesn’t have adequate insurance to cover the policyholder’s damages.
+If you have your own motor vehicle insurance, uninsured motorist coverage is part of the mandatory minimum package.
+That means your own insurance company will provide coverage when the responsible driver is uninsured or doesn’t have adequate insurance to cover the policyholder’s damages.

-You may also be able to collect compensation directly from the driver who was responsible for your accident (though you can’t collect for the same damages from the driver and your insurance company).
+You may also be able to collect compensation directly from the driver who was responsible for your accident.
+You can’t “double dip,” though.
+For example, you can’t collect reimbursement for the same medical bill from both the driver and your uninsured motorist carrier.

 To schedule a free consultation with attorney Kevin P. Broderick, just call 978-459-3085 right now.
 Kevin has been helping people who were injured in Massachusetts and New Hampshire car accidents for decades, and can provide the knowledge, guidance, and determination you need.